arieljimenez/configx/README.md

-# Configx for Developer Env.
+# Configx for Developer Environment

 >The main idea is run a simple (or severals) bash script and :tada: developer environment **_up and runnig_** ...*YUP, like Docker but out of a containner*.

 For now only will run for ElementaryOS *(Mac'a'like)*, but eventualy i will made for **ubuntu** and **xubuntu**, 'cause reasons and until now, **fedora** is not a dev friendly distribution *u_u*

 ## **Core langs**

 - *JS*
 - *Golang*
 - *Elm*